 This term refers to a GDSN-compliant system for data exchange and synchronization between business partners.
 The data pool stores product data and provides all necessary functions and workflows for the communication with the GS1 Global Registry and other data pools.

 The Global Location Number (GLN) is a GS1 standard used to identify a company or organization as legal entity.
 GLNs are also used to identify the location of physical or functional units of a company.

 The non-profit standards organization issues and maintains different numbering schemes for global trade.
 In particular, GS1 is known for developing the barcode and implementing standards such as EANCOM, GLN, and GS1 XML in supply chains of the retail, healthcare, transport, and logistics industries.

 One of the two standards recommended by GS1 for electronic business communication.
-GS1 XML does not replace GS1 EANCOM, but offers another technology standard supporting the interchange of transaction data in specific industries.
-Applying the GS1 XML specification provides a standardized, predictable structure of electronic business messages that enables trading partners to quickly, efficiently, and precisely communicate business data – irrespective of their internal hardware or software.
+GS1 XML does not replace GS1 EANCOM but offers another technology standard supporting the interchange of transaction data in specific industries.
+Applying the GS1 XML specification provides for a standardized, predictable structure of electronic business messages that enables trading partners to quickly, efficiently, and precisely communicate business data – irrespective of their internal hardware or software.

 The Health Insurance Portability and Accountability Act (HIPAA) was enacted by the US Congress in 1996.
-The HIPAA stipulated the national standards for electronic transactions in the healthcare sector as well as national identifiers for suppliers, healthcare insurance providers, and employers.
+HIPAA stipulates the national standards for electronic transactions in the healthcare sector as well as national identifiers for suppliers, healthcare insurance providers, and employers.
 The standards based on X12 are to increase efficiency and effectiveness in healthcare by boosting the use of EDI in the US healthcare system.

 Master data management (MDM) is used to efficiently and economically synchronize product data (such as product category, packaging and labelling information, storage requirements, and notes on consumption) between all partners in a supply chain.